Yahshemi/SN-Notes/sn_needit_notes_readme .md

 - Retire the spreadsheets currently used to manage requests.
 - Improve requestor satisfaction with process and request fulfillment.
 - Automation of as many steps as possible.

+## Application Scope

+Applications created in Studio are known as scoped applications.
+Scope uniquely identifies every application file, not just within a single ServiceNow instance, but in every instance around the world.
+Why is this important?

+- Scope protects an application, its files, and its data from conflicts with other applications.
+- Scope determines which parts of an application are available for use by other applications in ServiceNow.
+- Scope allows developers to configure which parts of their application can be acted on by other applications.
+- Scope prevents work done in the main ServiceNow browser window (not in Studio) from becoming part of an application's files.

+###### How is Scope Set?

+Scope value is set automatically by ServiceNow when an application is created in Studio.
+Scope is constructed by concatenating 3 values:

+- x_
+- <value from the glide.appcreator.company.code system property>_
+- <first_10_characters_of_app_name>
+All scope values start with x_.

+The glide.appcreator.company.code system property is a unique, two to five character value which ServiceNow sets to identify a company's instances as belonging to the same company.
+Your Personal Developer Instance (PDI) has a numerical glide.appcreator.company.code value, for example 27266.

+The entire scope value cannot be longer than 18 characters.

+If you create an application called Custom Robots on your PDI, the scope would be similar to:

+x_27266_custom_rob

+###### How Do I Know What Scope I am Working In?

+When developing an application in Studio, the scope is automatically set to the application under development.

+When working in a non-Studio ServiceNow window, be aware of which scope is active.
+ServiceNow warns you if you attempt to work on artifacts outside of the current scope.

+In the example, a developer is attempting to modify the Incident list.
+The Incident application is a baseline ServiceNow application, which is part of the Global scope.
+The current scope is for the Custom Robots application, which means that an application file from the Incident application is out of scope.
+To resolve the problem, select a link in the warning message.
+Which link to select is determined by the use case.

+To easily see which scope is the current scope without having to wait for a warning message, add the Application Picker to the ServiceNow Banner.

+- In the main ServiceNow browser window, click the Settings icon (The settings icon is the rightmost icon in the ServiceNow banner.) in the ServiceNow Banner.
+- Select the Developer pane.
+- Enable the Show application picker in header option:
+- Close Settings
+- The Application Picker displays the name of the current application.
+If needed, use the Application Picker to change scope.